hostuser/freckles.old/README.rst

 * one-line setup of a new environment, including freckles bootstrap
 * supports Linux & MacOS X (and probably the Ubuntu subsystem on Windows 10)
 * share the same configuration for your Linux and MacOS workstation as well as Vagrant machines, containers, etc.
-* support for systems where you don't have root/sudo access via the nix_ package manager or conda_ (or if you just think it's a good idea to use one/any of them)
+* support for systems where you don't have root/sudo access via the nix_ package manager or conda_ (or if you just think it's a good idea to use any of them)
 * direct support for all ansible_ modules and roles

 What, ...why?